CodeYourFuture/curriculum/CONTRIBUTING.md

 ## Who runs this?

-The Global Syllabus Team is a group of long term CYF volunteers who are responsible for the overall direction of the curriculum.
+The Global Syllabus Team is a group of long term <!-- CYF-ONLY -->CYF<!-- END-CYF-ONLY --> volunteers who are responsible for the overall direction of the curriculum.
 All Tech Ed volunteers can, and do, develop content for the curriculum, but the Global Syllabus Team decide the strategy and accept new content into the core.

 This team is led by the Director of Education, currently [Sally McGrath](https://github.com/SallyMcGrath).
 We meet every two weeks to discuss the curriculum and make decisions.
-The agenda is posted in the CYF Slack channel #cyf-syllabus-tech and the minutes are posted on this website.
+The agenda is posted in the <!-- CYF-ONLY -->CYF<!-- END-CYF-ONLY --> Slack channel <!-- CYF-ONLY -->#cyf-syllabus-tech<!-- END-CYF-ONLY --> and the minutes are posted on this website.
 If you'd like to come and talk to us, please do!

 ## What content?